Source: Government of British Columbia

 If you are a resident in the Interior Health region, please review this page for information on booking your COVID-19 immunization.

 Source: Province of British Columbia.

 The information on this page is updated frequently and is subject to change based on vaccine availability and the latest COVID-19 data.

 Details the recent province-wide restrictions on activities related to the COVID-19 pandemic, including:

 These are the full texts of Orders from the Public Health Officer of British Columbia regarding restrictions on work and social activities for sectors including night clubs, food and drink services, care home workers, mass gatherings and travelers.
 Important guidance pages are available to instruct social organizations and businesses in how to prevent COVID-19 transmission.

-BC’s Restart Plan lays out a series of steps that we will take together to protect people and ensure that our province can come back from COVID-19 stronger than before.
+B.C.'s Economic Plan supports people and families and to ensure that our province can come back from COVID-19 stronger than before.

 COVID-19 BC Support App